-Quick Answer: What ADAS Validation Should Prove
+Quick Answer: ADAS Validation And Automotive AI Quality Control

 The same principle applies in factories.
 The NextPage guide to AI in manufacturing use cases explains why visual inspection, predictive maintenance, and production analytics depend on data quality, ERP/MES context, and workflow integration rather than model output alone.

-The Validation Evidence Map
+The Automotive AI Validation Evidence Map

 | Validation Layer | Evidence To Collect | Release Question |